 In order to be considered a true Essiac it must always contain the four essential elements: burdock root, roots and leaves from the sheep sorrel, bark from the slippery elm, and Turkish rhubarb root.
-Many recipes that are sold today do not include the roots of the sheep sorrel plant so always check when purchasing.
+Many recipes that are sold today do not include the roots of the sheep sorrel plant so always check before purchasing an inferior product.

 The tea is rich in both vitamins and minerals and works to detoxify the body as well as rebuild the immune system, this allows the body to defeat an illness or a diseased state by using its own resources.

 Recipe to brew your own essiac tea

-You can find an Essiac Tea Blend that contains all of the herbs that Rene Caisse used in the correct ratio or you can obtain the individual herbs that are listed below to mix together yourself.
+You can find an Essiac Tea Organic Blend that contains all of the herbs (including sheep sorrel roots) that Rene Caisse used in the correct ratio or you can obtain the individual herbs that are listed below to mix together yourself.

 1 1/2 pounds of burdock root (finely chopped)

 1 pound of sheep sorrel (powdered) (to be a true essiac this must contain the roots and the leaves of the plant, most on the market today to not include the roots)

 1/4 pound of slippery elm bark (powdered)